-If you have a waffle maker, then it’s time to get it out of the cupboard because these coconut flour flaxseed waffles are delicious, self-paired to give optimal blood glucose levels and they are really filling.
+If you have a waffle maker, it’s time to get it out of the cupboard because these coconut flour flaxseed waffles are delicious and self-paired to give optimal blood glucose levels and filling.

-My mini waffle maker makes 4 inch (10cm) fairly thin waffles.
-From this recipe I was able to make 7 waffles.
+My mini waffle maker makes 4-inch (10cm) fairly thin waffles.
+From this recipe, I was able to make seven waffles.
 The batter takes only minutes to make, but needs to sit for 5 minutes to thicken slightly and then the waffles take 5 minutes to cook, obviously this will be much faster if you have a regular sized waffle maker as I can only make one small waffle at a time.

-I make my waffles the night before and then pop them in the toaster in the morning to heat and to crisp up slightly.
-Therefore these make for a great quick but filling breakfast alternative to toast!
+I make my waffles the night before and then pop them in the toaster in the morning to heat and crisp up slightly.
+Therefore, these make for a great quick but filling breakfast alternative to toast!

 This recipe uses coconut flour.
 Coconut flour cannot be substituted for other types of flours as it works very differently as it absorbs so much liquid, however with a good recipe it can create a fantastic low carb fluffy and soft batter for baking.

-*Please note, Aldi also sell coconut sugar alongside this coconut flour.
-Coconut sugar is still high in natural sugars and spikes blood glucose levels just like normal cane sugar and therefore is not something I recommend for use in GD recipes.
+*Please note that Aldi also sells coconut sugar alongside this coconut flour.
+Coconut sugar is still high in natural sugars and spikes blood glucose levels just like normal cane sugar and, therefore, is not something I recommend for use in GD recipes.

 - waffle maker